spockframework/spock/docs/interaction_based_testing.rst

 the mock's instance isn't really needed.
 In such a case one can just write::

     GroovySpy(RealSubscriber, global: true)

-Think twice before using this feature.
-It might be better to change the design of your code.

 Further Reading
 ---------------